davecom/SuperSimpleGraphics/README.md

 gcc france_flag.c
 ./a.out
 ```
 Then a `.svg` file will be generated in the same directory.
-They have been tested with `clang` on macOS and `gcc` on GNU/Linux.
+They have been tested with `clang` on macOS, `gcc` on GNU/Linux, and Visual C++ on Windows.

 ## License
 Licensed under the MIT license.